signalingsystemslab/dMI/README.md

 Guideline

-A step-by-step guideline is on the website of the package: the website link will be generated after the manuscript is accepted.
+A step-by-step guideline is on the website of the package: https://sites.google.com/view/dmipackage.
+The website link may differ after the manuscript is accepted.

 --------------------------------------------------------------------------------------------------------------------------------------------